toazd/selah/README.md

 - **Cross-Platform** - Runs, looks the same, and has all the same features on all platforms (Android, iOS, Web, Windows, macOS, and Linux).
 Seemlessly adapts to different platforms and screen sizes.

 ### Study Features
-- **Rich Text Notes** - Create and edit detailed study notes with formatting
+- **Rich Text Notes** - Verse-level note support with automatic verse reference linker
-- **Highlight System** - Mark and categorize important verses with colours
+- **Highlight System** - Support for Word-level highlighting with customizeable colours
 - **Verse History** - Track and revisit previously viewed verses
-- **Simple/Advanced Search** - Find verses by keywords or phrases with or without using the advanced modes (Regex, Nearby)
+- **Simple/Advanced Search** - Find verses by keywords or phrases with or without using advanced modes (Regular expressions; Nearby mode searches for two or more supplied words within three verses of eachother eg. graven carved)
-- **Book Navigation** - Easy browsing through all 66 books of the Bible
+- **Book Navigation** - Easy browsing through all 66 books of the Bible using a visual grid, list layout, and/or manually entering a reference
 - **Full Touch-screen support** - Built from the ground up to be both touch-screen and non-touch-screen friendly
-- **Seemless, transparent, account based online sync features** - Sign in to the same account on multiple devices and they will all automatically sync with eachother
+- **Seemless, transparent, account based online sync features** - Sign in to the same account on multiple devices and they will all automatically sync with eachother.
+Accounts and sync are both secure and free (provided by Supabase free tier which does have limits).

 ### Data Management
-- **Local SQLite Database** - All user data is stored localling in sqlite databases
+- **Local SQLite Database** - All user data is saved in easy to read and understand sqlite databases.
+No encryption or obfuscation.
 - **Cloud Sync** - Optional Supabase synchronization across devices
 - **Data Export/Import** - Export some or all of your data to a backup file and easily import it anywhere else.
-Import from Olive Tree Bible format is also supported (you will need to obtain the backup file from the Olive Tree Bible web site)
+Import from Olive Tree Bible format is also supported (you will need to obtain your backup file from the Olive Tree Bible web site)

 ### Technical Features
 - **Responsive Design** - Optimized for phones, tablets, and desktop
+- **Many Customizeable features** - Colors, fonts, and more.
 - **Supabase Authentication** - Secure user accounts and data sync
 - **Material Design** - Clean, intuitive user interface
-- **Performance Optimized** - Fast loading and smooth navigation
+- **Performance Optimized** - Fast loading and smooth navigation due to a simple yet robust design

 ## 📱 Supported Platforms